zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 Yes, customers have the flexibility to update container groups (CGs) directly by using the Azure Container Instances (ACI) APIs.
 For a deeper understanding of ACI container groups and to explore the related API options, check out this resource: [Container groups in Azure Container Instances](/azure/container-instances/container-instances-container-groups?branch=main)

-When creating or updating container groups, NGroups relies on the same ACI APIs.
+While creating or updating container groups, NGroups relies on the same ACI APIs.
 This means that customers can use these APIs to update specific container groups as needed, without any extra configurations.

 ##### Technical Capabilities and Constraints